Vettvangur/Ekom/README.md

 ### Hvað þarf að athuga ?
 -  1. Það þarf að vera hægt að stilla körfuna þannig að hægt sé að deila henni með fleiri búðum/lénum.

+## uWebshop request in surface controllers / api controllers

+We register an IHttpModule to ensure creation of an uwbsRequest entry in the runtimeCache.

+The module listens for incoming requests containing a store querystring parameter.

+This means controller actions do not need to ask for a store param as the module will read it from the request uri

+and create the uwbsRequest object with store domainprefix and currency if applicable.